Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-At each time $t$, the set of components $b^t$ forms a group $B^t$.
-We think of component $b^t$ as a {\it branch} in {\it branch group} $B^t$. $B^t$ is a subdirect product, a subgroup of the direct product group $\Sigma^t\times A^t\times\Sigma^{t+1}$.
-The branches of $B^t$ form a graph, {\it trellis section} $T^t$. $T^t$ is a bipartite graph where the left vertices are states in $\Sigma^t$, the right vertices are states in $\Sigma^{t+1}$, and the {\it label} of a branch $(s^t,a^t,s^{t+1})$ between state $s^t$ and state $s^{t+1}$ is $a^t\in A^t$.
-Then the canonic realization of $\msfc$ can be described by a {\it trellis} graph, a connected sequence of trellis sections, where $T^t$ and $T^{t+1}$ are joined together using their common states in $\Sigma^{t+1}$ \cite{FT}.
-We call this trellis the {\it canonic trellis} of $\msfc$ and also {\it group trellis} $C$.
-Any other minimal realization of $\msfc$ is graph isomorphic to the canonic trellis of $\msfc$ and group trellis $C$ \cite{FT}.
+$B$ can be used to find a {\it trellis diagram} of $A$ \cite{FT}.
+The components of $B^t$ can be arranged in a bipartite graph, a {\it trellis section} $T^t$, where the left vertices are states in $\Sigma^t$, the right vertices are states in $\Sigma^{t+1}$, and the label of a {\it branch} $b^t=(s^t,a^t,s^{t+1})$ between state $s^t$ and state $s^{t+1}$ is $a^t\in A^t$.
+We think of $b^t=(s^t,a^t,s^{t+1})$ as a branch in {\it branch group} $B^t$.
+Then the canonic realization $(A,\bsigma(A))$ of $A$ can be described by a {\it trellis} graph, a connected sequence of trellis sections, where $T^t$ and $T^{t+1}$ are joined together using their common states in $\Sigma^{t+1}$ \cite{FT}.
+Then we can also think of group system $B$ as a {\it group trellis}, a graphical model of $(A,\bsigma(A))$ and $A$.

-Associated with each $\bma\in\msfc$, as in (\ref{c9}), there is a state sequence $\bsigma(\bma)$ as in (\ref{c9a}).
-The pair $(\bma,\bsigma(\bma))$, an element of the canonic realization, can be written as a sequence $\bmb$ as in (\ref{eqn0}).
-The sequence $\bmb$ is a {\it path} in group trellis $C$.
-Thus there is a 1-1 correspondence between sequences $\bma\in\msfc$ and paths $\bmb\in C$.
-Therefore there is no loss in generality in considering group trellis $C$ rather than group system $\msfc$.
-In the remainder of the paper, we will discuss group trellis $C$ rather than group system $\msfc$.